RichardKruemmel/Rust-LISP-Interpreter/README.md

 ## Features

 - Arithmetic operations: +, -
+- Equality comparison with the = symbol
 - Variable definition with define
 - Printing values with print
 - List manipulation with car and cdr
+- Counting elements in a list
+- Accumulating the sum of all values in a list

 ## Running the Interpreter